Intro — Rome is on Fire!

 Thirteen minutes of Spanish on the biggest American broadcast of the year — and suddenly words like “division,” “agenda,” and “decline” start floating through the air.

-Amazing how a vowel shift — a change in sound, nothing more — can trigger a civilizational emergency: the 15th Great Vowel Shift, rebooted and bilingual.
+Amazing how a vowel shift — a change in sound, nothing more — can spark a civilizational emergency: the 15th-century Great Vowel Shift, rebooted and bilingual.

-Apparently the empire can handle fireworks, billion-dollar ads, and fighter jets over the stadium — but not rolled r’s.
+Apparently the empire can handle fireworks, billion-dollar ads, and fighter jets over the stadium — but not rolled r’s on primetime.

 Act II — The Empire Responds